 At the time the article was created Frank Gaillard had no recorded disclosures.View Frank Gaillard's current disclosures

-Esophageal carcinoma is relatively uncommon.
+Esophageal carcinoma is globally the 7th most common cancer and 6th most common cause of cancer-related death as per NCCN version 3.2023.
 It tends to present with increasing dysphagia, initially to solids and progressing to liquids as the tumor increases in size, obstructing the lumen of the esophagus.

 The incidence of the subtypes has regional variation.
 The squamous cell subtype has the greatest worldwide incidence (~90%), but the adenocarcinoma subtype is more common in many parts of North America and Europe.
-In addition, there are certain regions where individuals are at particularly high risk of developing esophageal cancer, e.g. Iran, parts of Africa, Italy, and China.
+In addition, there are certain regions where individuals are at particularly high risk of developing esophageal cancer, e.g. Iran, Malawi, Zimbabwe, Mongolia, Italy, and China.